swellaby/vscode-rust-pack/README.md

 Check out our [Common Extension Pack][common-ext-pack-url] that contains a couple other extensions that are useful for any type of project!

+## Other Projects
+Here's some of our other Rust-related projects you may want to check out!

+* [rusty-hook][rusty-hook-crate-url] - A git hook utility for your Rust projects

 ## Contributing
 Have an extension request, question, or need to report a bug?
 Open an issue [here][open-issue-url]!